danielroe/sanity-typed-queries/README.md

 npm install sanity-typed-queries --save
 ```

 Now you will need to generate your Sanity schema documents using the schema builder.
+You will get documentation as you type, and enforced compliance with Sanity's schema builder, such as being able to see validation rules applicable to the type of field you are creating, and so on.

 `schema/author.js`: